hadrian2/RTI_Dome/README.md

   ![Image](https://github.com/hadrian2/RTI_Dome/blob/main/Design_Images_and_Code_Sippets/LED_Test_set2.png)

 * LED now lights up with my code!
+* Started implementation of Automatic Imaging and Manual Imaging functions for a single driver
 * Continued messing with the LED driver, and I think I broke it...
 * To add insult to injury, when trying to solder on a new driver to the breakout board, I ripped one of the traces of the board...
 * Still happy with today's results though.